 [Section 111A inserted by No. 58 of 1994 s.
 44.]

-112. Reservation in favour of Crown on prospecting licence or exploration licence to take rock, etc.
+112. Reservation in favour of Crown on prospecting licence or exploration licence to take rock etc.

 (1) Subject to subsection (2), every prospecting licence and exploration licence is subject to a reservation in favour of the Crown and any person authorised thereby of the right to enter thereon and remove therefrom any rock, stone, clay, sand or gravel for use for any public purpose or for use in any prescribed work or undertaking.